Geographic Distribution and Habitat

 Behavior and Lifestyle

 Lowe’s monkeys spend most of their time in the lower and middle layers of the forests.
-They are diurnal and choose to stay close to home rather than migrating seasonally.
+They are diurnal (active during daylight hours) and choose to stay close to home rather than migrating seasonally.

 Like Campbell’s mona monkeys, Lowe’s monkeys are active and agile.
 In a study of the monkey’s activity levels, researchers found that Lowe’s monkeys spend the same amount of time traveling during both the wet and dry seasons.